Please ensure Javascript is enabled for purposes of website accessibility

 The areas which DORA will focus on can be broadly summarised as follows:

-• ICT risk management – the introduction of principles and requirements on ICT risk management; and
+• ICT risk management: the introduction of principles and requirements on ICT risk management

 Actions to be taken before January 2025

-The specific regulatory technical standards and implementing technical standards of DORA will be finalised and published over the coming months.
-In-scope firms will need to immediately commence taking preparatory steps including the implementation of incident reporting; operational resilience testing, and intelligence gathering and sharing.
+The specific regulatory technical standards and implementing technical standards of DORA will be finalised and published in the coming months.
+In-scope firms will need to immediately commence taking preparatory steps including the implementation of incident reporting, operational resilience testing, and intelligence gathering and sharing.
 Some of the steps in-scope organisations should consider taking are as follows:

-• Monitoring National Competent Authorities ("NCA") Guidance –the Central Bank of Ireland is one of the many NCAs across Europe and will begin to undertake its oversight role under DORA in the coming months.
+• Monitoring the guidance of national competent authorities (NCA): the Central Bank of Ireland is one of the many NCAs across Europe and will begin to undertake its oversight role under DORA in the coming months.
 Organisations should monitor the Central Bank's updates for guidance on conformity with DORA over the coming months.

 The penalties and remedial measures of DORA are contained in Article 50, which permits "competent authorities" within EU Member States to supervise, investigate and sanction to fulfil their duties.
 Competent authorities will have the power to access and take documentation, carry out on-site inspections, summon representatives of financial entities, interview persons and order corrective and remedial measure for breaches of DORA.